hydroqc/hydroqc.github.io/content/en/docs/Installation/docker.md

 weight: 12
 description: |
   Install with docker
-lastmod: 2022-09-20T18:13:47.527Z
+lastmod: 2022-09-21T00:50:53.468Z
 ---

 Edit the environment variable in the following command to start the project.
+You can find more info

 ```bash
 docker run -d --restart=always --name hydroqc2mqtt \